saratateno/presentation/rap.md

 from red, to green, and finally refactor.

-I’d be lying to you if I said there was no struggle,
+I’d be lying if I said that there was no struggle,

-Mocking sockets on two browsers, it was really a juggle.
+Mocking sockets on two browsers, it really was a juggle.

 Testing sounds on the page - content that you cannot see,